 Orlando intellectual property attorneys can help you identify the unique IP needs of your business.

 In addition to helping you with your initial filings, an intellectual property lawyer provides essential advice for protecting your intellectual property on an ongoing basis.
 Common avoidable mistakes include:

 - Entering into licensing agreements that are incomplete or unfavorable;

 - Not taking appropriate action to protect trade secrets;

 - Having nondisclosure agreements that are either too broad or too narrow;

 - Not addressing ownership of intellectual property in employment agreements; and

 Prosecuting Intellectual Property Claims

-In addition to providing protection for our clients’ intellectual property throughout the Orlando area, BrewerLong attorneys also zealously advocate for our clientele when their intellectual property has been used inappropriately or without their permission.
+In addition to providing protection for our clients’ intellectual property throughout the Orlando area, BrewerLong lawyers also zealously advocate for our clientele when their intellectual property has been used inappropriately or without their permission.